SAP-samples/teched2023-DA263/Exercises_Content/9_3_HC_Spatial/6_DBX_Spatial.md

 ![](./Images/DBX_Spatial/image011_new.png)

   Now click on 'Create SAP HANA Database Artifact' and fill in the details as shown below.

+  **Please Note**: Path to create the artifacts should be as - ..../db/src/SPATIALVIEWS

   View name - VW_CUSTOMER_LOCATION and Click on Create.